chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

     chef-automate node remove --postgresql-ip "<postgresql-ip-address>"
     ```

-Once the command executes, it will remove the paticular node from your HA setup.
+Once the command is executed, it will remove the particular node from your HA setup.
 The command might take a while to complete.